 The Extreme Ultraviolet Engineering Research Center (EUV ERC), founded by NSF in 2003, has supported research experiences for undergraduates (REU) for a diverse group of 264 students from more than 40 US institutions.
-The Center conducts research and trains engineers and scientists in the area of lasers and photonics, focusing in particular in the generation and application of EUV light.
+The Center conducts research and trains engineers and scientists in the area of lasers and photonics, focusing in particular on the generation and application of EUV light.
 This laser-generated shorter wavelength light is opening new revolutionary opportunities in science in areas including nanotechnology, materials, chemistry and biology.
 The EUV ERC REU program will provide students with a unique opportunity designed to understand EUV science and technology and to become involved in EUV-related research projects that are technically and scientifically challenging, and highly interdisciplinary.

-Research Topics at Colorado State University (Research)
+Research Topics at Colorado State University (ERC group)

-High Power Lasers
+- High Power Lasers

-Ultra-intense laser/matter interactions
+- Ultra-intense laser/matter interactions

-Optical materials design and engineering
+- Optical materials design and engineering

-Research Topics at University of California Berkeley (Leone’s group)
+Research Topics at University of California, Berkeley (Leone’s group)

-Attosecond pulse generation and its application to spectroscopy.
+- Attosecond pulse generation and its application to spectroscopy

-Ultrafast electronic/vibrational dynamics in gas-phase molecules.
+- Ultrafast electronic/vibrational dynamics in gas-phase molecules

-Electron and spin dynamics of quantum matter.
+- Electron and spin dynamics of quantum matter

 Research Topics at Center for X-Ray Optics (Naulleau’s group)